 Examples of unsatisfactory scholarship may include, but are not limited to, behavior which demonstrates a failure to exhibit acceptable ethical, moral, and professional standards; violations of the academic integrity policy or other university policies; inadequate grade-point average; failure to obtain satisfactory grades in required courses for the program; failure to make satisfactory progress in research or other activities related to the culminating experience; or failing the qualifying, comprehensive, or final oral examination for doctoral students.
-Behaviors, which violate the Student Code of Conduct, will result in a referral to the Office of Student Conduct for further action.
-Once the Office of Student Conduct completes their review of the matter, the program will proceed with their review and determine appropriate academic sanctions.
+Behaviors, which violate the Student Code of Conduct, will result in a referral to the Office of Student Conduct completes their review of the matter, the program will proceed with their review and determine appropriate academic sanctions.